32 The Normal Map

 The Age of Aquarius (beginning approximately 1844, intensifying now) emphasizes:

 This isn’t mystical wishful thinking.
-The structural changes happening in technology, governance, and collective organization reflect this shift—decentralization, transparency, collective intelligence, network effects.
+The structural changes happening in technology, governance, and collective organization are consistent with this shift—decentralization, transparency, collective intelligence, network effects.

 The Normal Map is Aquarian technology.
 It doesn’t ask you to believe anything.
 It gives you a framework for direct investigation.
 It invites you to verify through your own experience.
 It treats consciousness as something we explore together, not dogma we receive from authority.